mppeyton/BMCR/README.md

 ## Overview

-Single cell and single nuclei transcriptomic data of human liver from the Cellular Senescence Network (SenNet) Program was integrated to examine changes in liver aging.
+Single cell and single nuclei RNAseq of human liver from the Cellular Senescence Network (SenNet) Program was integrated to examine changes in liver aging.